 It was incredibly tasty, and the yogurt dip (like a thicker version of the doogh) worked so well with the mild flavours of the potato and spices.
 While we munched away, we had a few people stop to ask what we were eating.
 We would get this one again!

 We didn’t take in too many performances on the first day, but we did watch a great taekwondo demonstration while we finished the bolani.

 We’ve had a lot of thunderstorms this year, and this day was no exception.
 As we watched the black clouds gather overhead, my husband and I decided to head for home a bit early.
-Our bike ride home got a little wet at the end, but we managed to beat the brunt of the storm.
+We got a little wet on our bike ride home, but we managed to beat the brunt of the storm.
 We left none too soon, too.
-Once we were home I checked Twitter and found out the festival was shut down early due to the severe weather.
+Once we got home I checked Twitter to get an update.
+The festival shut down early due to the severe weather.
 Hopefully the next two days will have brighter skies!